openvstorage/ovs-documentation/Administration/usingthegui/vpools.md

 To remove the vPool from a Storage Router click the trash can next to the Storage Router name.
 Removing a vPool from being served by a Storage Router is only possible in case there aren't any vDisks being served by the vPool on that Storage Router.

+> ==== Info::Removing a vPool
+>
+> To remove a vPool simply remove the vPool from all Storage Routers serving the vPool.
+Once the last Storage Router no longer serves the vPool, the vPool will automatically be deleted.